pcardotatgit/Umbrella_Catch_The_Flag/readme.md

 But this license is not easy to get.
 We have to pay for this.
 And it's a long process to get an evaluation license.

-In order to help to to jump on your mission the Umbrella Investigate Simulator is there for this
+In order to help you to jump on your mission, I have coded an Umbrella Investigate Simulator.

 From your python virtual environment go to the **[./umbrella_investigate_simulator]** folder and start the web Server.